 In his eighth Duino Elegy1) Rainer Maria Rilke describes the human gaze as a sovereign gaze, always fixating and controlling, and setting traps – in contrast to the openness of the gaze of animals.

-This sovereign gaze is still dominant in the field of nature observation.
-In nature documentations and nature photography the human observer controls the situation that is arranged as a trap, with the observing subjects hidden, under cover, pointing their optical instruments at the animal and transforming it into an object.
+This sovereign, this colonalising gaze is still dominant in the field of nature observation.
+In nature documentations and nature photography the human observer controls the situation that is arranged as a trap, with the observing subjects hidden, under cover, pointing their optical instruments at the observed subjects and transforming them into objects.

 My project breaks with this tradition.
-It deliberately looks out for the gaze of the animals.
-The photographer enters the visual field of the animal and reveals herself as a human animal, as a member of a co-species.
-The encountered animal turns towards her and looks at her, and the gaze is being captured.
+I deliberately look out for the gaze of other-than-humans by entering their visual field and revealing myself as a human animal, as a member of a co-species.
+The encountered being turns towards me and looks at me, and something happens.

 The photographic results of the project force the viewers to face up to these gazes.
-The gaze of the animals points at them, now turning them into objects of observation.
-Something happens, as Jacques Derrida wrote:
+They point at them, now turning them into objects of observation.
+Jacques Derrida wrote:

 Audio introduction to the AR (artistic research) project “Animals Are Looking At You”